Master of Arts in Egyptology & Coptology

 There are 3 different possible tracks for the MA:

-- Egyptology: Art, Archeology and History
+- Art, Archaeology and History

 The graduate program will help prepare students for careers in Egyptology/Coptology and for further studies in the discipline.
 It takes full advantage of being located in Egypt where students can visit and study the monuments in context, as well as gain practical experience in their chosen field.
 The program is designed to expose students to different aspects of the discipline, teach them to think critically and creatively, and put into practice the academic skills that they are acquiring.
 To ensure AUC graduates a high quality of academic opportunity and flexibility, these programs follow international guidelines for similar degrees at accredited institutions in the USA.

-We also require students to have a reading knowledge of either French or German prior to writing a thesis, this would be tested by a language exam.
+We also require students to have a reading knowledge of either French or German prior to writing a thesis, which would be tested by a language exam.
 If the student’s research can be performed successfully without knowledge of a second language, the department may exempt the student from this requirement.

 A thesis is required in all three branches of the MA in Egyptology and Coptology.
 The thesis must be written in English and submitted in accordance with university regulations.

 A maximum of two 400-level courses may be taken as part of the MA program.
 Approved 300 and 400 level courses may be taken at the 500 level in special circumstances.

 Applicants seeking admission to the graduate program should have an undergraduate degree of high standing (3.0 equivalent to a B or higher), and pass the Egyptology Unit’s English language proficiency test (if deemed necessary).
 Admission will only be in the fall semester.
 To continue in the program, a 3.0 average must be maintained.

 Breakdown of Courses for Each Track: